Image Source: Shutterstock

-Winter scented plants will lift your spirits at any time of year.
-When the long, warm days of summer are a distant memory, the delicious scent of fragrant flowers is a welcome tonic.
+Scented winter plants will lift your spirits when the long, warm days of summer are a distant memory, with the delicious scent of their fragrant flowers offering a to to the darker days.

 Fragrant winter flowering shrub varieties